EliJosephs/MATlab-NumericalMethods/README.md

  checking may affect the result of Simpson, with larger errors occurring for larger resulting integrals.
 It is recommended to generate x using linspace(), or ensure that tabulated data is spaced correctly.

+ ## Bakhshali Method Square Root

+ Calculates the square root of a number using the Bakhshali Method, which converges extremely fast.